gregglind/firefox-jsm-using-webpack/README.md

 ## Problems
 - `Components.utils.import` doesn't know about JSON files.
 - Making 'fake' `.jsm` files is fragile and silly seeming.
 (See `build-jsm.js` for examples)
+- using `Cu.import` from libraries requires tracking unloading for all of those as well.

 ## Solution using `webpack`